Archaeological Museum of Mykonos

-The Archaeological Museum of Mykonos, located near the Old Port of the island, was established in 1902 by the Greek Archaeological Service.
-It was originally built to house artifacts discovered in a burial site on the nearby islet of Rheneia, dating back to 425/426 BC.
+The Archaeological Museum of Mykonos, located near the Old Port of the island of Mykonos, was established in 1902 by the Greek Archaeological Service.
+It was originally built to house artefacts discovered in a burial site on the nearby islet of Rineia (Rhenia), dating back to 425/426 BC.
 The museum’s collection includes pottery, funerary urns, and sculptures from the Cycladic, Geometric, and Classical periods, reflecting the island’s archaeological and maritime heritage.
+The necropolis of Delos was located on Rhenia during Classical and Hellenistic times.

-The original Neoclassical building underwent refurbishments and expansions in the 1930s and 1960s and the large eastern room was added in 1972.
-The museum contains artefacts from the neighbouring island Rhenia, including 9th- to 8th-century BC ceramic pottery from the Cyclades and 7th- to 6th-century BC works from other areas in the Aegean.
-Its most famous item is the large vase produced in Tinos, showing scenes from the fall of Troy.
+The original neoclassical building of 1905 underwent refurbishments and expansions in the 1930s and 1960s and the large eastern room was added in 1972.
+The museum contains artefacts from the neighbouring island Rhenia, including 9th- to 8th-century BC ceramic pottery from the Cyclades, and 7th- to 6th-century BC works from other areas in the Aegean.
+Its most famous item is the large Mykonos vase (Pithos 2240), showing scenes from the fall of Troy.